flwyd/nerdtree-harvest/README.md

-`yt` | yank tail          | Final path component (file name) `yr` | yank root          | File name with last extension removed `ye` | yank extension     | Last extension of file name `y:` | yank with modifier | Type arbitrary modifier, enter to end
-     :                    : `y:s/foo/bar/:.<CR>` replaces foo→bar, then gets
-     :                    : converted to a relative path
+`yt` | yank tail          | Final path component (file name) `yr` | yank root          | File name with last extension removed `ye` | yank extension     | Last extension of file name `y:` | yank with modifier | Type arbitrary modifier, enter to end `y:s/foo/bar/:.<CR>` replaces foo→bar, then gets converted to a relative path
+`y?` | help               | Echo a list of modifiers, continue reading next one

 The yank register can be selected in the usual way, e.g. `"ryt` will yank the file name into the `r` register.
 If no register is given, the yank mappings